yanis-dlmr/practical-tools/docs/airfoil/theorical-approach/vortex-panel.md

 ## Validation

-The pressure coefficients obtained for a NACA 0012 profil with the Vortex Panel Method are compared with the results obtained with experimental data.

-The comparison is done for a NACA 0012 profil with an angle of attack of 8°.
+The pressure coefficients obtained for a NACA 0012 profil with the Vortex Panel Method are compared with the results obtained with experimental data with an angle of attack of 8°.
 The results are presented in the following graph:

 ![Comparison](/airfoil/comparison_cp.png)